dotkernel/api-documentation/docs/book/v7/introduction/architecture-at-a-glance.md

 ## Headless CMS Architecture

-Dotkernel API is built toward a Headless CMS architecture:
+Dotkernel API is built toward a Headless Platform architecture.
+Out of the box, it is a modular monolith that can be split into modules and microservices.

 ```quote
 ┌──────────────────────────────────────────────────────────┐